eharaldson/eharaldson/README.md

 🤩 Machine Learning and Deep Learning enthusiast

-✨ Also very interested in trading and investing
+✨ Also interested in trading and investing

 💬 Ask me about anything to do with data, AI, mathematics, statistics, and finance